tera-alkahest/alkahest/README.md

 Alkahest finishes initializing, and if everything went fine, you should be able to just start TERA and play.

-If you're playing on TW, you need to log in through the launcher, start Alkahest, and then start the game.
+For some regions, you may need to log into TERA first, then start Alkahest just before launching the game.
+This is necessary because some regions use the same domain name for logging in and retrieving the server list.

 Note that, by default, Alkahest will adjust your `hosts` file so that the hostname that the TERA launcher fetches the official server list from will be